dynup/kpatch/README.md

 - kernel:
 	- ftrace improvements to close any windows that would allow a patch to be inadvertently disabled
-	- hot patch taint flag
-	- possibly the kpatch core module itself

-- crash:
-	- point it to where the patch modules and corresponding debug symbols live on the file system

 **Q: Is it possible to register a function that gets called atomically with `stop_machine` when the patch module loads and unloads?**